Jan Smuts: Second World War

 After nine years in opposition and academia, Smuts returned as deputy prime minister in a 'grand coalition' government under J. B. M. Hertzog.
 When Hertzog advocated neutrality towards Nazi Germany in 1939, the coalition split and Hertzog's motion to remain out of the war was defeated in Parliament by a vote of 80 to 67.
 Governor-General Sir Patrick Duncan refused Hertzog's request to dissolve parliament for a general election on the issue.
 Hertzog resigned and Duncan invited Smuts, Hertzog's coalition partner, to form a government and become prime minister for the second time in order to lead the country into the Second World War on the side of the Allies.

-On 24 May 1941 Smuts was appointed a field marshal of the British Army.
+On 24 May 1941, Smuts was appointed a field marshal of the British Army.

-Smuts' importance to the Imperial war effort was emphasised by a quite audacious plan, proposed as early as 1940, to appoint Smuts as Prime Minister of the United Kingdom, should Churchill die or otherwise become incapacitated during the war.
-This idea was put forward by Sir John Colville, Churchill's private secretary, to Queen Mary and then to George VI, both of whom warmed to the idea.
+Smuts's importance to the Imperial war effort was emphasised by a quite audacious plan, proposed as early as 1940, to appoint Smuts as Prime Minister of the United Kingdom, should Churchill die or otherwise become incapacitated during the war.
+This idea was put forward by Jock Colville, Churchill's private secretary, to Queen Mary and then to George VI, both of whom warmed to the idea.

 In May 1945, he represented South Africa in San Francisco at the drafting of the United Nations Charter.
 According to historian Mark Mazower, Smuts "did more than anyone to argue for, and help draft, the UN's stirring preamble."
 Smuts saw the UN as key to protecting white imperial rule over Africa.
 Also in 1945, he was mentioned by Halvdan Koht among seven candidates that were qualified for the Nobel Prize in Peace.
 However, he did not explicitly nominate any of them.
 The person actually nominated was Cordell Hull.

 Later life

-In domestic policy, a number of social security reforms were carried out during Smuts' second period in office as Prime Minister.
+In domestic policy, a number of social security reforms were carried out during Smuts's second period in office as prime minister.
 Old-age pensions and disability grants were extended to 'Indians' and 'Africans' in 1944 and 1947 respectively, although there were differences in the level of grants paid out based on race.
 The Workmen's Compensation Act of 1941 "insured all employees irrespective of payment of the levy by employers and increased the number of diseases covered by the law," and the Unemployment Insurance Act of 1946 introduced unemployment insurance on a national scale, albeit with exclusions.